 As you can imagine, that's pretty much the entire school day.
 Distant learning has been a challenge for us both and just when we're getting somewhere, I find him abandoning his work.

 Today, I caught him sneaking videos on his chrome book instead of doing his reading assignment.

-Sighing, I wanted to yell but found myself kneeling down beside him instead.
+Sighing, I wanted to yell, but I knelt down beside him instead.

-"I know this feels so hard, but you have a responsibility to do the work that you've been given to do today...don't give up."
+"I know this feels so hard, but you have a responsibility to do the work that you've been given to do today...don't give up," I told him.

 Connecting with his heart in my exasperation was like schoolwork that, if I'm honest, I didn't want to do.
 Threatening with consequences and yelling was more inviting than practicing self-control.
 Remembering who God was, what He says about my son and about me, was like a subject that I couldn't fully comprehend.
 Inviting God in, asking for help, and allowing my heart to soften, felt like uncomfortable work that I didn't want to do.

 I knew it was essential, but I wanted it to be effortless.

 He knew reading was valuable, but he wanted it to be easy.

 Together we acknowledged how hard it felt, then my son gave me a nod and turned back to his work, and I turned back to mine.

 I guess we both needed to learn a lesson about not giving up and applying ourselves to our work even when we didn't feel like it.